shirshak55/Mikrotik-Theme/readme.md

 PR are welcome and I am happy to merge any PR.

 ## Contributors
-Here are list of kind people who have contributed this project.
+Here are list of kind people who have significantly contributed this project.

-1. Contributor No 1
+1. Jonas Westerholm

 ## Licence
 You're free to use this package (it's MIT-licensed), but if it makes it to your production environment we highly appreciate you sending us a postcard from your hometown, mentioning this repo name.